naver/fixture-monkey/docs/content/v1.0.x/docs/introduction/overview.md

 then(actual.sample()).isNotEqualTo(actual.sample());
 ```
 Fixture Monkey helps tests become more dynamic by generating test objects with random values.
-This leads to undercovering edge cases that might remain hidden when using static data.
+This leads to uncovering edge cases that might remain hidden when using static data.

 ### 4. Versatility
 ```java